DarkIsTaken/DarkIsTaken/README.md

 # Hi there, I'm Dark! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px" />

-  I'm a 16-year-old Sophomore High School student who is into coding and development.
-I'm currently learning and improving myself in field of web development.
+  I'm a 16-year-old Sophomore High School student who is into coding and development. <b><i> (No longer continued) </i></b> I'm currently learning and improving myself in field of web development.
 All the time I'm looking for learning new things and improving myself. <br> You can find my open-source projects in here and can contact me via <a href="mailto:info@noctus.dev">e-mail.</a><br>
 There is nothing much to say about myself right now. <img src = "https://cdn.discordapp.com/emojis/625936333248004096.png?v=1" high="20px" width="30px">
+<h3><b>NOTE: </b>I'm temporarily discontinued from development for a while...</h3>

 <img width="auto" height="auto" src="https://i.imgur.com/iXuL1HG.png" />